yuvipanda/jupyterhub-remotecsv-authenticator/README.md

 derived hash of the password, using the username as salt.
 The PBKDF2 iteration count is configurable, and defaults to 1000.

-One popular way to maintain this CSV file is with Google Sheets and the JupyterHub RemoteCSV Google Sheets Helper.

 ## Security Notes ##

 If you need your JupyterHub installation to be highly secure, do *not* use this